MichaelJHla/Rivernet/Doc/UserDocumentation.md

 *Add & Submit Data:*

 The RiverNET website includes buttons to submit data as well as to the RiveNET Git repository.
-To add data push the “Add Jar” button to create a new jar form where you can enter in the perspective information fields.
+To add data, add the collector’s name, enterer’s name and analyst’s name to the perspective spots.
+Then select the correct jar number from the dropdown menu, then pick what data field you want to enter.
 Once entered, submit the data (this can be edited later.).
 Not every space needs to be filled out when data is submitted.
 Once the data is submitted, you can leave the page (no notification is currently given that data has been submitted).

 *Editing Data:*